 Sveta Petka Cathedral rises adjacent to the Largo and the excavations in one of the underpasses.

-Sveta Petka Cathedral is an Orthodox church was built during the Ottoman occupation, half-buried so as not to exceed the height requirement of a soldier on horseback.
+Sveta Petka Cathedral is an Orthodox church that was built during the Ottoman occupation, half-buried so as not to exceed the height requirement of a soldier on horseback.

 Sveta Petka church boasts interior frescoes and composite stone and brick walls over a meter thick.
 Named for a Bulgarian martyr from the 11th century, Petka Ikoniyska, the church was also the patron of Medieval saddlers.